Signs & Symptoms of BDD

 - Clothes changing: Frequently changing clothes to try to better hide disliked body areas or find a more flattering outfit.

 - Tanning: Excessively tanning to darken skin that is considered too pale or for other reasons (for example, to try to minimize perceived acne).

-- Excessive exercising or weight lifting: This behavior is especially common in men with muscle dysmorphia.
+- Excessive exercising or weight lifting: Excessive weight lifting is especially common in men with the muscle dysmorphia form of BDD.

-- Excessive shopping: Excessively shopping for makeup, other products, or clothes to try to improve the appearance of the disliked body areas.
+- Excessive shopping: Excessively shopping for makeup, skin products, other products, or clothes to try to improve the appearance of the disliked body areas.

 - Seeking cosmetic surgery, dermatologic treatment, or other cosmetic procedures: A majority of people with BDD receive cosmetic treatment, but these treatments are almost never helpful for BDD concerns and can make them worse.